 A TA is a registered graduate student in full-time residence, chosen for excellent scholarship and for promise as a teacher, and serving an apprenticeship under the active tutelage and supervision of a regular faculty member.
 TAs are hired on a quarterly basis beginning approximately 10 weeks prior to the start of the quarter.

 TAs who work 10 hours per week or more are also eligible for remissions on their in-state fees.
-For 2017-18, quarterly in-state fees stand at $6,088.36 (this includes health insurance).
-After fee remissions, students employed as Teaching Assistants are only required to pay $402.36 per quarter.
+The breakdown for fees can be found here on the Registrar's website.
+After fee remissions, (this includes health insurance), students employed as Teaching Assistants are only required to pay the campus fees, which is less than $500 per quarter.
 Departments will cover this amount as a courtesy if funds are available.
 TA fee remissions do not cover out-of-state Non-Resident Tuition.

 Readers/Graders grade student work including homework, papers, laboratory reports, and exams; attend lecture or labs; meet with supervisor (instructor).
 Readers cannot tutor or lead classroom activities.